agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 google;
 ```

-Well we remove twitter with press back button on our browser, and we get
+Well we remove `twitter` with press back button on our browser, and we get
+`youtube`.

-youtube, and if we press back again,
+If we press back again,

 ```javascript
 // Stack placed